dadoalm-cmyk/projeto_salary/README.md

 The model identified experience, location, and company size as the most important features for predicting salary.
 This confirms the insights obtained during the exploratory data analysis.

+Note: The evidenced features presented here are intended only to highlight the most impactful features obtained through random forest analysis, which aligns with the features obtained through linear regression.
+However, as shown, random forest analysis does not represent the best approximation of the prediction.

 </details>

 ---